sinzq/signature_app/README.md

 To run the Signature Web App locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/signature-web-app.git`
+1. Clone the repository: `git clone https://github.com/yourusername/signature_app`
-2. Navigate to the project directory: `cd signature-web-app`
+2. Navigate to the project directory: `cd signature_app`
-3. Install dependencies: `npm install`
-4. Start the server: `npm start`
+3. Open in vs code also add extension of live server and go live.
-5. Access the web app in your browser at `http://localhost:3000`
+4. Access the web app in your browser at `http://localhost:5500`

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for new features, bug fixes, or improvements.
-Please follow the [Contribution Guidelines](CONTRIBUTING.md) before making any contributions.

-## License

-This project is licensed under the [MIT License](LICENSE).